San Francisco Sports Bar Buried By Negative Reviews, Owner Threatened After Asian Man Punched

 “I went nuts when he hit him, went nuts,” said Rossi.
 “I could not believe he did it.
 There was no threat, no threat.
 I was completely caught off guard by it.”

 A caption on the TikTok video showing the man’s injuries says, “If you’re Asian, this is the type of service you get waiting for pizza.”
-Following the flood of negative comments and one-star reviews on Yelp, the rating service disabled reviews, saying that while it rejects racism, reviews must be from first-hand customer accounts.MORE NEWS: Delivery Truck Stolen In San Francisco; Suspect Jailed
+Following the flood of negative comments and one-star reviews on Yelp, the rating service disabled reviews, saying that while it rejects racism, reviews must be from first-hand customer accounts.MORE NEWS: Stimulus Check Update: Will There Be A Fourth Relief Payment?

 Rossi also says he’s received a series of death threats.
 To the family who is accusing him of being a racist, “I want to say that they’re mistaken, their son shouldn’t have been hit.
 [The man arrested] doesn’t work for us, he never did work for us.
 He’s just a customer.
 Sorry it happened, but it wasn’t racism at all, or a hate crime against Asians.”